cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 With that, the search is dynamic.
 The rank of the content is NOT based in that way that older content disappears just because the new content is cooler or Visa-Versa.
 If I rank a content then it is relevant to me here and now.
 If I am not interested in it, then I have stopped ranking it.
 Whatever I stopped ranking will lose rank.
 But, apart from my weight, the rank depends on the weight of incoming and outgoing ranks.
 And those ranks depend on their incoming and outgoing ranks...
 This makes it a never endless game, where simply because I have more tokens, might not be enough for me to always end up on top.

 ### What's bandwidth?
+Bandwidth is the amount of information someone can pass through some resource at a given time frame.
+For example (which is a mere analogy), if I am able to move 5 stones from room A to room B in the space of one hour.
+Then we can say that my stone bandwidth is 5 stones per hour.
+Bandwith in IT relates to information and the ability to pass a certain amount of data from one place to another.

+In cyber bandwidth plays a major role.
+It is a spam protection mechanism.
+It allows a user to only do a certain amount of transaction in a certain amount of time.
+Then, over time, it regenerates to give the user more ability to commit more transactions.

 ### Why search?
+Search is a global mechanism that is globally understood by everyone, regardless of language, race, age, etc. It is somewhat a basic instinct (searching for food to survive, etc).
+In the digital realm with the help of search, we gain answers to our questions, which we always ask.
+Search helps us to build a model around any subject that is of interest to us.
+With the use of search, we can build databases, which can lead to a great number of useful instruments (on these later).

 ### Who are validators?
+The validators are someone or rather a computer.
+Well, the word validator refers to both.
+Someone who runs a specific computer and the computer itself.
+Validators are making sure that all the transactions (communications) carried out in cyber are done correctly (i.e. that users aren't trying to cheat the system).
+Validators are auditable computers and their work is transparent.
+They have to reach consensus on the state of the ledger.
+And in cyber they compute (calculate) the knowledge graph that the users commit links to (they also commit links to the graph).
+For their work, they receive a reward from the blockchain.
+Which is automatically calculated by the system.
+Validators also participate in goverance and can stake tokens to receive rewards.
+They can also stake delegators tokens and pay rewards out.

+### Who are delegators?
+Delegators are usees that delegate their tokens to validators to participate in receiving staking reards.
+For this validators might charge commission.

+### What is staking?
+Staking is the process of "locking" your tokens to receive rewards.

+### What is the purpose of staking?
+The purpose of staking is network security.
+The tokens that are locked, the better for the system.
+This is done to prevent the so-called 51% attack.
+Which means that someone gains access to 51% of the resources and can then cheat the system in his favour.
+The rewards are the incentive which users receive for "locking" their tokens to protect the system.

 ### Who can become one?